panoramicdata/Meraki.Cli/README.md

 or

-> dotnet new Meraki --name MyProject.MyNameSpace --apiKey=YourApiKey
+> dotnet new Meraki --name MyProject.MyNameSpace --apiKey YourApiKey

 ## Testing